app2ai/flutter_widgets/README.md

-# least_count_demo
+# flutter_widget

-Least count app demo

-## Getting Started

-This project is a starting point for a Flutter application.
+This project is all about the demo code implementation for Impoertant Widgets of flutter.

 A few resources to get you started if this is your first Flutter project: